mljar/docs/docs/features/automl.md

 # Steps of AutoML

 The training of `mljar-supervised` AutoML is divided into steps.
-Each step represents the actions that are common in the process of searching best performing Machine Learning model in the ML pipeline.
+Each step represents the actions that are common in the process of searching for the best performing Machine Learning model in the ML pipeline.
 Below are described steps of AutoML.

 !!! note "Names of steps (`fit_level`)"
-    In the documentation there are used exactly the same names as used in the code to describe each of the training level.
+    The documentation uses exactly the same names as used in the code to describe each training level.
     You can see these names in the terminal during `AutoML` training.